How to Make “Abura Soba” with Packaged Instant Ramen

 “Abura Soba (油そば)”, literally meaning “oil noodles” in Japanese, is a type of ramen that is popular in Japan.

-Unlike regular ramen noodle soup, Abura Soba has no broth and consists of wheat flour noodles with sesame oil and some liquid flavor seasoning placed on the bottom of the bowl.
+Unlike ordinary ramen noodle soup, Abura Soba is a dish with no broth consisting of wheat flour noodles with sesame oil and some seasoning liquid placed on the bottom of the bowl.

-As Abura Soba is also called “Maze Soba (まぜそば: mixing noodles)”, after serving, before eating, you need to mix the noodles well with the oil seasoning on the bottom of the bowl.
+As Abura Soba is also called “Maze Soba (まぜそば: literally Mixing Noodles)”, after serving, before eating, you need to mix the noodles well with the seasoning oil on the bottom of the bowl.

-Common condiments for Abura Soba include vinegar and Japanese chili oil “Rayu (ラー油)”, and as its toppings, Menma processed bamboo shoots, Chashu roast pork, chopped green onions, and boiled eggs are typically prepared.
+Incidentally, common condiments for Abura Soba include vinegar and Japanese chili oil “Rayu (ラー油)”, and as its garnishes, ingredients such as Menma processed bamboo shoots, Chashu roast pork, chopped green onions, and boiled eggs are typically prepared.

 Easy Abura Soba Recipe using Packaged Instant Ramen

-In countries outside of Japan, it may be difficult to find ramen restaurants offering Abura Soba noodles, but actually just with a package of instant ramen, you can easily make the Japanese noodle dish at home.
+In countries outside of Japan, it may be difficult to find ramen restaurants offering Abura Soba noodles, but actually, just with a package of instant ramen, you can easily make the Japanese noodle at home.

-Since this time I actually made a bowl of Abura Soba from a packaged instant ramen bag, today let me introduce how I cooked it.
+Since this time I actually made a bowl of Abura Soba from a bag of instant ramen, today let me share how I cooked it.

-The above is a basic way to make Abura Soba noodles, so it is, of course, good to adjust the amount of each seasoning to your preference or eat the noodle dish with some Rayu chili oil.
+The above is a basic making method of Abura Soba noodles, so of course, you can adjust the amount of each seasoning to your preference and you can eat the noodle with some Rayu chili oil.